 Specific date rules:

 Q: If the entry has a start date but no end date, when pulling a report that includes the start date in the date range specified will the item be included in a report?

 *Open End, Starts Before Report Range – If a record has a Start Date of January 1, 2016, but no End Date: It will be included in a report with the date range of January 1, 2017 to December 31, 2017.
 This happens because the record is considered to be ongoing, even if the Start Date does not fall between the report date range.

-*No Start Date, Has End Date – If a record has an End Date of January 31, 2009, it will only be included in a report where January 31, 2009 falls between the report range.
+*No Start Date, Has End Date – If a record has an End Date of January 31, 2017, it will only be included in a report where January 31, 2017 falls between the report range.
 Example: a January 1, 2017 – December 31, 2017 report range would include the record.

 15. What documents can be attached in Digital Measures?

 The Digital Measures system accepts attachments wherever you see the button Choose File…, and this button can be found on the following screens.

 - Administrative Assignments